tilln/jmeter-iso8583/README.md

 - *MAC Algorithm*: Cipher algorithm name for EDE or CBC MAC calculation (refer [BouncyCastle specification](https://www.bouncycastle.org/specifications.html))
 - *MAC Key (hex)*: Clear Triple-DES key (32 or 48 hex digits), usually from a key exchange.
+- *MAC Field Number*: Can be used to force the MAC in a specific field.
+If left blank,

-The MAC field will be the next multiple of 64 from teh last field in the message (e.g. 64, 128, 192).
+the MAC field will be the next multiple of 64 from the last field in the message (e.g. 64, 128, 192).

 #### ARQC Generation